muzo38/YouGame/README.md

 Mantas Lamauskas:
 1. Spent ~120minutes recording the videos.
-2. Spent ~150minutes creating the graphics for the scenes.
+2. Spent ~150minutes creating support for graphics in the code.
-3. Spent ~30minutes fixing the fonts.
+3. Spent ~30minutes unify the fonts.